Sagewai vs. MiniMax

 | Episodic | PostgreSQL | Conversation history, session continuity |

-Protocol Ecosystem
+Protocol ecosystem

 - MCP — expose tools to Claude Code, Cursor, and any MCP-compatible client